TuftsCTSI/SyntheticOMOP/README.md

 julia --project generate.jl <input.yml> [output_dir]
 ```

 Example configs are in `assets/scenarios/`.
 Output defaults to `out/omop_synth/`.
 Table names are upper-cased (`PERSON.csv`, `VISIT_OCCURRENCE.csv`, etc.).
+Tables listed in `always_write_tables` are written even when empty.
+If `always_write_tables` is omitted, SyntheticOMOP writes the default regression-test set, which includes `CONCEPT_ANCESTOR.csv`.
+SyntheticOMOP does not generate vocabulary hierarchies, so `CONCEPT_ANCESTOR.csv` is header-only by default.
-Only non-empty tables are written.
+All other tables are written only when populated.

 ## Config format

 `cdm_source` (optional) sets provenance metadata written to `CDM_SOURCE.csv`.

+`always_write_tables` (optional) is a list of OMOP table names to write even when empty.
+Use it to control the baseline set of generated files per project without changing generator code.

 `patients` (required) is a list of patient records.